gbutt/bt-event-registration-api/README.md

 ## Setup Instructions

+1. If you have a namespace, edit it in:
+    1. sfdx-project.json
+    1. scripts/testApi.sh
 1. Create new scratch org and push
 1. Grant yourself the Event Admin permission set: `sfdx force:user:permset:assign --permsetname=Event_Admin_Access`
 1. Open scratch org and create new public site